Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

             - KeyVault with all secrets stored.
         - This will create a local `.env.{environment_name}` files containing essential configuration information.
         - All Azure resources are tagged with correct Environment.
-        - IMPORTANT: Due to a limitation of the inability to generate Databricks PAT tokens automatically, you will be prompted generate and enter this per environment.
-See [here](https://docs.azuredatabricks.net/dev-tools/databricks-cli.html#set-up-authentication) for more information.
         - The solution is designed such that **all** starting environment deployment configuration should be specified in the arm.parameters files.
 This is to centralize configuration.

 3. **Setup ADF git integration in DEV Data Factory**